Ballston Public Displays

 The Forest of Knowledge

-The Ballston Public Display of Innovation exhibition was initiated to activate Ballston's underused public spaces artistically.
-As the designer for this project, I invited the public to linger in the pass-through park and experience far more than just what was seen on the surface.
+The Ballston Public Display of Innovation exhibition was initiated to artistically activate Ballston's underused public spaces.
+As the designer for this project, I invited the public to linger in the pass-through park near the metro.
+I wanted them to experience their surroundings in a new way.
+In fact, the participants might realize that the trees in the space they walked through each day, also saw them.
+And maybe they might have a conversation!

 I wanted to bring color, light, and conversation to the space.
-Together with a programmer, welder, and producer, our team designed, fabricated, integrated, and installed 16 sculptural eyes fit with programmable LED's into the foliage of a tree at the center of the park.
-The sculptural eyes displayed colorful light patterns as the audience communicated with five invisible spirits inside the tree.
+Together with a programmer, a welder, and a producer, we created and installed 16 sculptural eyes fit with programmable LED's into the foliage of a large tree at the center of the square.
+The eyes displayed colorful light patterns as the audience communicated with five invisible spirits they could awaken from inside the tree.

-The Eyes served as a popular feature for public gatherings.
+The sculpture served as a popular draw for public gatherings.
 It was so successful that it ran again in the Artisphere Museum in Rosslyn, VA.
-And The Public Displays of Innovation exhibit won an International Merit Award from the International Downtown Association.
+The Public Displays of Innovation exhibit won a 2015 International Merit Award from the International Downtown Association.

 The eyes were a collaboration by the Illumination Coalition consisting of myself (writer, designer), Bardia Jaan (producer), Adam Eig (welder), and Branden Hall (developer).